Spanish Healthcare

 Public and Private Health Care in Spain

-Firstly, if you’re a European resident, apply for a European Health Insurance Card (EHIC) before you leave your home country.
+Firstly, if you’re a European resident, apply for a Global Health Insurance Card (GHIC) before you leave your home country.
 This enables you to free public health care in European Union countries, Iceland, Liechtenstein and Norway.
-Importantly, this card only applies if you’re on holiday or staying abroad for the short-term.
+Importantly, this card only applies if you’re on holiday or staying abroad for the short-term and cannot be used for private healthcare.

 How to register with a doctor in Spain

-In order to register with a doctor, you need a Spanish social security number, to be registered with your local town council (ayuntamiento), and show photo ID.
-Your registration paper from the town hall (empadronamiento) must be less than three months old.
+In order to register with a doctor you need a Spanish social security number, to be registered with your local town council (ayuntamiento), and show photo ID.
+Your registration paper from the town hall (empadronamiento) must be less than three months old, so you need to update that first.
+Once you have all your paperwork in place, simply go into your local surgery (CAP) and ask to be registered.

 See details on how to register at your local ayuntamiento here.